-Also, INFJs don’t handle stress as well as the others.
+Also, INFJs don’t handle stress as well as others.
 Whereas there are some personality types who thrive on stress.
 For some people, stress can be a major driving force that not only allows them to reach their goals but to also thrive.
 In comparison, INFJs find themselves reeling from the stress.

 Another misconception is that because INFJs are so good at handling their emotions, they can never get angry.
 But in reality, they do get angry and it is worse than being angered easily.
 Because they have patience they usually react in a more composed manner than most, but this doesn’t mean that they don’t feel the frustration at all.

 The INFJs achieve whatever they have set their heart on.
 They always strive to be better than the best, in anything they attempt, be it in their professional life or personality.
 But the problems start when they begin holding others to these impossibly high standards.
 Not the entire world, but just people they consider very close.

-Inability to be diplomatic:
+6. Inability to be diplomatic:

 An INFJ personality type would never look for a politer or neutral way to say things.
 They are blunt and straightforward.
-Though these are positive qualities, but in the case of the INFJ personality type, the case is usually more along the lines of too-much-of-a-good-thing.
+Though these are positive qualities, in the case of the INFJ personality type, the case is usually more along the lines of too-much-of-a-good-thing.

 They take things to the extreme and completely cut off contact with people who have hurt them.
-Although you’d think that it is the correct thing to do, the INFJ do it more often and more intensely than is normal for our functioning as social beings.
+Although you’d think that it is the correct thing to do, the INFJ does it more often and more intensely than is normal for our functioning as social beings.